GabrielPedrotti/portfolio/README.md

 Welcome to my portfolio web app!

-This is where I show all my pasts experiences and where I am currently working or learning on.
+This is where I show all my pasts experiences and where I am currently working or what I'm learning on.

 ## Project Setup